In 2021, famous British chef Gordon Ramsay declared that Greek food is better than Italian during an episode of ITV’s Gordon, Gino & Fred Go Greek.

-An informal debate about Greek vs. Italian food took place on Monday’s episode of ITV’s “Gordon, Gino & Fred Go Greek.”
-Gino D’Acampo was left fuming at Gordon Ramsay after the two famous chefs began chatting about food and Gordon cheekily declared that Greek food is better than Italian.
+Italian chef Gino D’Acampo was left fuming at Gordon Ramsay after the two famous chefs began chatting about food and Ramsay cheekily declared that Greek food is better than Italian.

-This time, Gordon, Gino and First Dates maître d’ Fred Siriex were traveling around Greece – and visiting the nation’s gorgeous islands in search of the best food around.
+The two chefs were traveling around Greece and visiting the nation’s gorgeous islands in search of the best food around.

-Gordon Ramsey prefers Greek food to Italian cuisine
+Gordon Ramsay prefers Greek food to Italian cuisine

-However, it wasn’t long before relations turned sour between the TV presenters, because Ramsay dissed Italian food right in front of the Italian star.
+However, it wasn’t long before relations turned sour between the TV presenters because Ramsay admitted his preference for Greek food to the Italian star.

-Gordon told Gino that he thought Greek food was better than Italian cuisine, as the stars sat back on a luxurious boat cruising the seas.
-In the awkward scenes that followed, Gordon and Gino ended up getting into a rather heated Mediterranean food row as Fred decided to take Gordon’s side.
+He told D’Acampo he thought Greek food was better than Italian cuisine, as the stars sat back on a luxurious boat cruising the seas.
+In the awkward scenes that followed, the two chefs ended up getting into a rather heated Mediterranean food debate.

 Gino looked absolutely shocked at Gordon‘s statement, proceeding to put down his glass of champagne angrily before replying “Oh you’re not serious!”
 He then tried to rope Fred in on his side as he waved his arms in protest, crying out “Say something, say something!”